yieldbot/adi/README.md

 ### The Overview

-This is a longish tutorial, mainly because of the data we have to import:
+This is a longish tutorial, mainly because of the data we have to write:

 We want to model a simple school, and we have the standard information like classes, teachers students.